 Have you heard the buzz about “atomic habits” and wondered what it’s all about?
 Atomic Habits is the title of a popular book by James Clear, as well as a framework for creating positive behaviors and habits—and breaking the not-so-good ones.

-In his book, Clear outlines his concept that habits, or “atoms,” are part of a larger system, or “molecules.”
+In his book, Clear outlines that habits, or “atoms,” are part of a larger system, or “molecules.”
 He points out that small changes add up to a big difference, and like compound interest, the effects of your positive habits multiply as you repeat them.
 As he says, if you get 1% better each day for one year, you’ll end up 37x better by the time you’re done.

 Using the Atomic Habits approach also requires a change in mindset.
-Instead of focusing on goals, you should instead focus on the systems and habits behind them.
+Instead of focusing on goals, you should focus on the systems and habits behind them.
 Achieving a goal is a momentary change, but systems create long-term progress.

 Improving by 1% isn’t particularly notable—sometimes it isn’t even noticeable—but it can be far more meaningful, especially in the long run.